EVerest/everest-core/everest-testing/README.md

 - **ocpp_config**  Used to provide the configuration, i.e. the JSON device model,  to set up the OCPP (1.6 or 2.0.1) module.
 - **evse_security_config** Used to provide the configuration to set up the EvseSecurity module.
 - **persistent_storage_config** Used to provide the configuration to set up the PersistentStorage module.
-- **everest_config_visitors**: Provides a list of additional `EverestConfigAdjustmentVisitor` instances that are called to manipulate the resulting Everest configuration.
+- **everest_config_strategies**: Provides a list of additional `EverestConfigAdjustmentStrategy` instances that are called to manipulate the resulting Everest configuration.

 ### pytest markers